-Section 1 is not intended to have the effect of excluding other possible sources of interpretation.
+Section 1 is not intended to have the effect of excluding other possible sources for interpretation.
 It merely indicates the principal source to be used in interpreting the Convention.
-It is expected that over time other helpful resources will emerge.
+It is expected that other helpful resources will emerge.
+In particular, over time UNCITRAL's Case Law on UNCITRAL Texts (CLOUT) will provide a useful source for the evolving jurisprudence on the Convention from the courts in all Contracting States.